saurabhdtu/droid-boilerplate/README.md

-This is a boilerplate code for setting up android  using
+This is a boilerplate code for setting up an Android Project using
 * Jetpack compose
 * Jetpack navigation
 * Viewmodels